Raizento/nvim-config/README.md

 # ReadMe

 ## Requirements
-For inlay hints to work, you need at least version 0.10.0 (currently only nightly).
+For inlay hints to work, you need at least version 0.10.0.

-To be able to fully use all of this configs features, a few requirements need to be installed:
+To be able to fully use all of this config's features, install the following dependencies:

 `sudo apt install gcc g++ ripgrep fd-find`